 4.)
 Avoid Bluetooth headsets.
 They are powerful microwave transmitters right next to your brain.
 The phone is also radiating in your pocket, near reproductive organs.
 Download podcasts onto your phone before going to the gym or for your commute and then listen to them with the phone on airplane mode (see #1 above).
 Use a wired headset to listen.
 This video will show you the Bluetooth emission from a pair of AirPods:

 5.)
 Do not store your phone in your pocket, in your bra strap or on the body unless it is on airplane mode.

 6.)
 Use an “Airtube” Headset.
 The Airtube headsets work better than normal headsets because there are no wires (which act as an antenna for microwave radiation) going up into your head and the magnetic speaker is not in your ear canal.
 It is nearly one foot away.
 I recommend this model.

 7.)
 I also recommend that you get an extension cord for your headset.
 This will allow you to place your cell phone farther away from you on a nearby table while you make a call.
 Distance is your friend when it comes to cell phone radiation.

 8.)
 Use the Airtube Headset and extension cord as the headset for your computer and any other cordless phones you may use.
 Unlike other normal headsets, they have very small magnetic and electric fields in the ears and will not transmit RF from the phone to your head.

 9.)
 If you do use wired headset, clip these Ferrite snap beads onto the cord.
-They will filter out most of the RF going up to your ear.
+They will filter out some of the RF going up to your ear.
 This set is just $10 for 20 pieces.
 You can also use them to filter EMI on chords in your home (like telephone and ethernet).